 - How many people do you know who have “done the right things,” but are terrified their retirement savings won’t cover them for the remainder of their lives?

 Recently I spoke with a very close friend of mine who’s going through a bit of a struggle.
 In fact, I spoke with 2 friends in that situation and exchanged texts with a third.

-Worse for each of my friends, none of them is “the talent” in their particular business.
+Worse for each of my friends, none of them is or can be the talent in their particular business.
 They are great support players all, but none are the driving force that makes their business move…who drives company revenues higher.